-Please do not come to the office.
-Instead, call/email us and we can discuss your dental needs and, if necessary, arrange a FaceTime or phone discussion about your situation with our doctors to help find a solution.
+Based on your answers to these questions, our team will determine if it is safe to continue with your treatment as planned, or if postponing your appointment is the wiser decision.
+If you begin to notice any of these issues prior to your appointment, please call/email us and we can discuss your dental needs and, if necessary, arrange a FaceTime or phone discussion about your situation with our doctors to help find a solution.

-- If you are coming to the office, we will be checking your temperature prior to providing any dental treatment using a temporal thermometer.
-A team member will also ask a series of questions to assess your risk level of exposure to COVID-19.
-Anyone with a temperature over 100 degrees Fahrenheit or deemed to be high risk will be asked to leave and will be rescheduled on or after 5/18/20.
+- If you are coming to the office, we will also be checking your temperature prior to providing any dental treatment using a temporal thermometer.
+Anyone with a temperature over 100.4 degrees Fahrenheit or deemed to be high risk will be asked to leave and will be rescheduled at least three weeks later.

 - Any guests that accompany patients to their appointments will be asked to wait outside of the office.
 Exceptions will be made only for children or those who require assistance, and those patients will be limited to one guest.